pdehaye/pdehaye.github.io/src/posts/edtech-policies-part-i.rst

 (For a cool application of machine learning to the process of teaching, look also at the video around the 4:30 mark.
 Google seems to focus there on content rather than users, and to extract values from the student contributions rather than their private data.
 They effectively intend to crowdsource smarter compilers.)

-(I want to thank Ignacio Despujol Zabala for letting me know about Google I/O.)
+(I want to thank Ignacio Despujol Zabala for letting me know about this Google I/O session.)